arc-design/arc-theme/README.md

 # Arc Theme

 *This project needs new maintainers to continue.
 The current maintainers do not have the bandwidth to continue.
-As such this project has now been put into archive readonly mode.*
+As such this project has now been put into archive readonly mode.
+The theme is actively maintained under a separate project at [github.com/jnsh/arc-theme](https://github.com/jnsh/arc-theme).*

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Pantheon, Xfce, MATE, Cinnamon (>=3.4), Budgie Desktop (10.4 for GTK+3.22) etc.